 - Expectorant: Star anise contains cineole and limonene, which help treat persistent cough, bronchitis, eliminate mucus from the digestive tract and relieve asthma.
 It can be infused (infusion of 0.5g of star anise per cup, before meals) or in vaporizations, to treat respiratory congestion.

-- Emenagogue and galactogogue: The popular medicine considers it an emenagogue remedy, to stimulate menstruation; And galactogogue, which favors breastfeeding or maternal secretion.
+- Emmenagogue and galactogogue: The popular medicine considers it an emmenagogue remedy, to stimulate menstruation; And galactogogue, which favors breastfeeding or maternal secretion.
 Among its medicinal components is hexestrol, a non-steroidal anethole derivative with estrogenic effect.
 However, the use of this plant during lactation is not recommended because it is not considered a safe plant for the baby.